 We expect better scalability for TDM+C as compared to the SAT and SM algorithms because of the data redistribution and its load-balancing effect.
-However, there are three global synchronization steps that may limit the performance obtained.
-First, all of the local partition sets must be completed before the global time segment partitioning can begin.
-Second, all of the worker nodes must complete their merges before the client receives its final result from the coordinator process.
-Third, all the worker nodes must finish sending their final results to the coordinator.
+However, there are two global synchronization steps that may limit the performance obtained.
+First, all of the local partition sets must be completed before the global time set partitioning can begin.
+Second, all of the worker nodes must complete their merges and send their results to the coordinator before the client can receive the final result.